ganrad/ose-fis-auto-dealer/README.md

 1. Retrieve vehicle data (*'xxx.xml'*) files from a source directory.
 This directory will be mounted on a NFS share/directory.
 2. Un-marshall/De-serialize the XML data read from files into JSON strings.
 3. Store the vehicle info (JSON data) within collections in MongoDB NoSQL persistent database.
   **Note:** This example uses a OpenShift provided MongoDB *Instant App* template to demonstrate how to save/retrieve application data in a *'ephemeral'* ('non-persistent') database instance.
-For real-world or production applications, you will need to use the equivalent *'persistent'* MongoDB *Instant App* template.
+For real-world (production) applications, you will need to use the provided *'persistent'* MongoDB *Instant App* template.
 While configuring this template, you will need to provide *Persistent Volume Claim* details so that the database is backed by a persistent storage volume.
 4. Expose two REST (HTTP) end-points to allow users to query and retrieve (GET) vehicle information from the backend persistent data store (MongoDB).

 ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-auto-dealer/master/ose-fis.001.png)